Case Studies are the core of the SVI model, where the greatest learning happens.

 In selecting Case Study presenters, we look for several key components:

-- enterprises at various stages of growth
+- organizations (for-profit or nonprofit) at various stages of growth

 - well-framed and defined problem statements